carlosdorelli/tcadmin-installer/README.md

 ## Help and support

-Remember that this is a unofficial script so TCAdmin.com will not give support to the script problems.
+Remember that this is a unofficial script so TCAdmin.com won't give support to the script problems.

 For help and support about the script you can join my [Discord Server](https://eldremor.com/discord).